zonemaster/zonemaster/docs/specifications/tests/Methods.md

 2. Find the parent zone of the *Child Zone* by performing recursive lookup for the SOA record of the *Child Zone* with the RD bit unset.
-   Start by using a nameserver from the *root name servers*, ignore errors if there are more name servers available for the same zone.
+   Start by using a nameserver from the *Root Name Servers*.

 3. Continue, step by step, until the parent zone (of the *Child Zone*) has been reached by using the redirects (delegations) found.